riccardo-enr/uav-agricultural-sensing/docs/README.md

 ---

-*This documentation is generated for UAV Agricultural Sensing v1.0*
+*This documentation is generated for UAV Agricultural Sensing v1.0 - Ubuntu 24.04, ROS 2 Jazzy, Python 3.12*